Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 Some studies show that the compounds found in black currants could help prevent glaucoma and promote the health of your eyes.

-In one study conducted by Sapporo Medical University School of Medicine’s Department of Ophthalmology in Japan and published in the Journal of Ocular Pharmacology and Therapeutics, supplementing glaucoma patients with black currant extract was shown to decrease levels of endothelin-1, a type of hormone that is thought to contribute to the development of glaucoma.
-(8)
+One study conducted in Japan and published in the Journal of Ocular Pharmacology and Therapeutics concluded that supplementing glaucoma patients with black currant extract was able to decrease levels of endothelin-1, a type of hormone that is thought to contribute to the development of glaucoma.

-Another two-year, randomized, placebo-controlled study, again conducted at the Sapporo Medical University School of Medicine, found that black currant anthocyanins helped reduce vision loss and improved blood flow to the eyes in patients with glaucoma.
-(9)
+Another two-year, randomized, placebo-controlled study, again conducted in Japan at the Sapporo Medical University School of Medicine, found that black currant anthocyanins helped reduce vision loss and improved blood flow to the eyes in patients with glaucoma.

 When used in combination with traditional treatments, black currant may be effective in promoting eye health and preventing vision loss.